w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/slides.md

 * **Session information**
   * Each web session is identified by its own sessionId: All related data can be stored with a PUT request and returned with a GET request
 * **User profiles, preferences**
-  * Each user is uniquely identified (userId, username) and has her own preferences in terms of language, colors, timezone, products, etc. – _data that fits well within an aggregate_
+  * Each user is uniquely identified (userId, username) and has her own preferences in terms of language, colors, timezone, products, etc.
+  * _data that fits well within an aggregate_
 * **Shopping cart, chat services**
   * Each e-commerce websites associates a shopping cart to a user; it can be stored as _an aggregate identified by the user ID_

----

-1 RDBMS would be overkill

 # Key-Value: real use cases

 **Crawling of web pages**

-* The URL is the key, the whole page content (HTML, CSS, JS, images, ..)is the value
+* The URL is the key, the whole page content (HTML, CSS, JS, images, ...) is the value

 **Twitter timeline**

-* The user ID is the key, the list of mostrecent tweets to be shown is the value
+* The user ID is the key, the list of most recent tweets to be shown is the value

 **Amazon S3 (Simple Storage Service)**